by Ari Salonen

 Systematic & Repeatable Processes: Serial acquirers are implementing systematic and repeatable M&A processes to ensure that they are not losing time reinventing the wheel when executing transactions.
 A repeatable and scalable transaction process allows teams to act on good opportunities faster than their competitors and kill bad deals early on to minimize wasted time and effort.

 Centralization & Collaboration: In traditional M&A, fragmented tools (Excel, email, VDRs, CRMs, sourcing tools, process management tools, etc.) result in missed, duplicate or redundant communication.
 Taking an “analogue” approach to M&A, initial analysis, due diligence, and integration processes are disconnected – furthermore, where deal life-cycle stages are managed by separate teams, information can easily slip through the cracks during project hand-offs.
-By centralizing the process and reducing the potential for miscommunication, serial acquirers such as Philips are able to cultivate better relationships across an M&A project and foster far greater internal collaboration.
+By centralizing the process through M&A software and reducing the potential for miscommunication, serial acquirers like Philips are able to cultivate better relationships across an M&A project and foster far greater internal collaboration.

 Culture & Communication: Culture is often overlooked in deals – this is a huge oversight and can have severe consequences.
 Steven Immergut, VP & Head of Communications, Pharmaceuticals at Bayer (the German pharmaceutical and life-sciences company) outlines the importance of communication in evaluating targets from a cultural standpoint: “no deal will work long-term if there aren’t meaningful pre-acquisition conversations to ensure that each entity truly understands what makes the other tick on a cultural level”.
 Additionally, Tony Russo, chairman and CEO of Russo Partners (healthcare communications experts) asserts: "once you understand the other’s culture – is it a deliberate culture, an organic one, one that emphasizes science, patients, technology – then you could begin to tackle the issues of how you will merge it into your organization.”
 To learn more about the human side of M&A listen to our webinar – hosted by HR expert Klint Kendrick of Oracle.